Professor Marc-Emmanuel Dumas, PhD MEng MSc BEng BSc FRSB FRSC

 Awards and funding

-Professor Dumas is funded by MRC, EC-FP7, Guts UK and The Royal Society.
+Professor Dumas' lab recent funding includes by EU, MRC, Guts UK and the Academy of Medical Sciences grants.
 He also attracted industrial funding from Nestlé (2009-2012) and Institut Mérieux (2011-2014).
-During his CNRS appointment at ENS-Lyon, he was awarded a Young Investigator Award from the French Agence Nationale de la Recherche (ANR Jeune Chercheur) and several other ANR grants:
+During his CNRS appointment at ENS-Lyon, he was awarded a Young Investigator Award from the French Agence Nationale de la Recherche (ANR Jeune Chercheur) and several other ANR grants.
+Recent grants include for instance:

 - ERANET(MRC/ANR/BMBF/MINECO): The Gut Microbiome in Neuroinflammation and Neurodevelopmental Disorders (µNeuroInf) 2015-2018 (Coordinator, total award €1.1M).